trustdan/IBKR-API-Go-Python/README.md

 An automated trading system that implements vertical spread trading strategies using Interactive Brokers (IBKR) API.
 The system scans for specific technical patterns, selects optimal option spreads, and handles trade execution for equity options.

+## Overview

+This project is a hybrid Python-Go trading system designed for automated option spread trading.
+It combines:

+- **Python Orchestrator**: Handles business logic, strategy implementation, trade execution, and risk management
+- **Go Scanner Service**: Provides high-performance concurrent market scanning
+- **Interactive Brokers Integration**: Connects to IBKR for market data and trade execution
+- **Backtesting Framework**: Allows evaluation of strategies on historical data

+The system is designed to identify technical patterns in equities, select optimal vertical spreads based on configurable criteria, and execute trades with proper risk management controls.

 ## Features

 - **Automated Technical Analysis**: Scans for specific patterns using custom-built strategies